-Black sand beach in Iceland
+waves on black sand beach in iceland

 It is not unlikely that you have heard something about the black beach in Iceland.
 The beach, called Reynisfjara, is located in the south coast of Iceland about 10 km from the town of Vik.
 Reynisfjara features a beautiful cliff of regular basalt columns resembling a rocky step pyramid.
 The area has amazing birdlife, including guillemots, fulmars and puffins.